NoahApthorpe/CellMagicWand/README.md

 `cell_magic_wand_single_point` also returns an array of points that are on the edge of the detected cell

 ## Tips
-Even with multi-seed sampling, the `center` argument still considerably affects cell magic wand tool accuracy
+Even with multi-seed sampling, the `center` argument still considerably affects cell magic wand tool accuracy.

 If your image has a lot of contrast variability, preprocessing it with a median filter can improve cell magic wand tool results.
-The easiest way is to use the `median_filter` function from `scipy.ndimage.filters`
+The easiest way is to use the `median_filter` function from `scipy.ndimage.filters`.